-The fireworks start on July 4th at 9:45 pm in S.T.
+The fireworks start on July 4th at approximately 9:45 pm in S.T.
 Morrison Park.

 FireworksThe Coralville Fire Department will hold the fireworks as scheduled as long as the weather conditions make it possible.
 In the event of rain, there is the potential to delay until the weather clears enough to operate the show.

 NotificationIf in the unlikely event there are changes to the concert, parade, fireworks, or other main 4thFest events due to weather, information will be posted at www.coralville.org/news and www.coralville.org/4thFest as soon as possible.
 We will not be able to respond to individual messages asking about the weather.